FAIR2-for-research-software/FAIR_Code_design/episodes/Why_should_you_care.md

 - **Readable**: The code is readable because it uses a list comprehension that is relatively straightforward to understand for someone familiar with Python.
 - **Reusable**: The function can be used with any list of integers to filter and transform the data.
-- **Scalable**: The function uses a list comprehension, which is efficient for processing lists.

 However, the code will be difficult to maintain because: